-Judge Tells Trump Free Speech Should Not Incite Violence– Lawsuit Goes Ahead
+Judge Tells Trump Free Speech Should Not Incite Violence — Lawsuit Goes Ahead

 Donald Trump’s mouth keeps getting him into trouble and it’s serious business.
-A federal judge from Kentucky has thrown out his free speech defense against legal claims that he incited violence at a political rally when he was running for president, The Washington Post reports.
-The rally in question took place last year in Louisville last year.
+A federal judge from Kentucky has thrown out his free speech defense against legal claims that he incited violence at a political rally when he was running for president, the Washington Post reports.
+The rally in question took place last year in Louisville.
 During the rally, Trump said “get em out of here” to his supporters in reference to protesters who had attended the pro-Trump event.
-Supporters forcibly removed the protesters which led to the filing of a couple lawsuits.
+Supporters forcibly removed the protesters which led to the filing of a couple of lawsuits.

-Trump and his attorneys claimed that the current POTUS did not intend to encourage his supporters to be violent.
+Trump and his attorneys claimed that the current president did not intend to encourage his supporters to be violent.
 But Judge David J. Hale was having none of it.
-He ruled that the First Amendment, the one that protects freedom of speech, does not cover speech that incites violence.
-And he decided that that’s what Donald Trump did at that rally last year.
+He ruled that the First Amendment, which protects freedom of speech, does not cover speech that incites violence.
+And he decided that that’s what Donald Trump did at his rally last year.

 “It is plausible that Trump’s direction to ‘get ’em out of here’ advocated the use of force,” Hale wrote in his decision.
 “It was an order, an instruction, a command.”